hbagdi/fly-kong/README.md

 Once installed, run `flyctl auth login` to set up your installation.

-You can verify your installation is working by running `flyctl apps list`.
+You can verify your installation works by running `flyctl apps list.`

 ### Credentials for Kong Gateway

-Kong's Konnect cloud offering offers a managed control-plane for Kong gateway.
+Kong Konnect offers a managed control plane for the Kong gateway.
-Kong manages and runs the control-plane, a database for it and secures it.
+Kong manages and runs the control plane, a database for it, and secures it.
-We are going to run Kong Gateways on Fly and these Gateways will be managed via Kong Konnect.
+We are going to run Kong Gateways on Fly, and these Gateways will be managed via Kong Konnect.

-To set up our Kong Gateway, we will first gets credentials for Kong Gateway.
+To set up our Kong Gateway, we will first get credentials for Kong Gateway.
-Go to Konnect's [home page](https://cloud.konghq.com) and navigate to Runtime Manager -> Default -> New Runtime instance -> Linux tab then clicking "Generate Certificate" button.
+Go to Konnect [home page](https://cloud.konghq.com) and navigate to

+`Runtime Manager -> Default -> New Runtime instance -> Linux tab,`

+then click the "Generate Certificate" button.

-In a directory on your workstation put the certificate into a file named 'dp-cert' and the key into a file named 'dp-key'.
+In a directory on your workstation, put the certificate into a file named 'dp-cert' and the key into a file called 'dp-key.'

 ### Set up Fly app

-Now to deploy Kong Gateway, we are going to first create a Fly app:
+Now to deploy Kong Gateway, we are going first to create a Fly app:

 ```bash
 fly apps create kong-$USER-42